-Bwindi impenetrable national park is located in the southwestern part of Uganda at the edge of a rift valley, it’s a mist covered forest a rainforest which is the oldest national park in Uganda known to inhabit the mountain Gorillas left in the wild, Bwindi Forest lies in Kigezi a land of rolling hills and beautiful scenery.
+Birding in Bwindi Forest; Bwindi impenetrable national park is located in the southwestern part of Uganda at the edge of a rift valley and it’s a mist covered forest a rainforest which is the oldest national park in Uganda known to inhabit the mountain Gorillas left in the wild, Bwindi Forest lies in Kigezi a land of rolling hills and beautiful scenery.

 Although Gorilla trekking is the main activity, however the forest gives a chance to bird lovers to have an opportunity to spot out different bird species and this has made Uganda one of the leading destinations for bird lovers in Africa.